Reflection groups of the quadratic form -px_0^2+x_1^2+...+x_n^2: Introduction

 In what follows, let $V=V^{n+1}$ be an $(n+1)$-dimensional real vector space with basis $v_0,\ldots,v_n$, and quadratic form \eqref{form}.
 Let $L = L^{n+1}$ be the integer lattice generated by the same basis.
 The group $\Theta$ of integral automorphisms is the group of symmetries of $L$ preserving the form \eqref{form} and mapping each connected component of the set $\{x:f(x)<0\}$ to itself.
 This group splits as a semidirect product

 where $\Gamma$ is generated by reflections and $H$ is a group of symmetries of an associated polyhedron in hyperbolic $n$-space \cite{vin}.
 We say $L$ is reflective if $H$ is a finite group.

 Vinberg gives an algorithm for finding the simple roots of such a lattice in \cite{vin}.
 By \emph{root}, we mean a primitive vector $r=\sum_{i=0}^nk_iv_i\in L$ of positive norm such that reflection across the mirror $r^{\perp}$ preserves the lattice.
-This is characterized by the crystallographic condition, which reduces to
+Roots are characterized by the crystallographic condition, which reduces to

-This gives a nice simplification in our case, since having prime determinant means there are fewer possible norms for roots.
+The inner product here is given by the quadratic form \eqref{form}.
+This leads to a nice simplification in our case, since having prime determinant means there are fewer possible norms for roots.
+A system of simple roots is a subset of all the roots that spans the whole space, and with the property that any root is a non-negative linear combination of the simple roots.
+The inner product between any two simple roots is never positive.
+The mirrors of the simple roots point outward from the walls of one copy of the fundamental polyhedron for the reflection group acting on hyperbolic space.

 Vinberg's algorithm performs a batch search in order of increasing height, where height is given by the formula

 and is understood to be the distance of a potential new root from the control vector $v_0$.
 We extend a system of simple roots $e_1,\ldots e_n$ for the stabilizer of $v_0$, where $e_i = v_{i+1}-v_i$ for $1\leq i < n$ and $e_n = -v_n$.